 History of the Sharon Temple

-The Sharon Temple was constructed by the Children of Peace, an Upper Canada Quaker sect from 1825 - 1831.
-The Temple is an architectural symbol of their vision of a society based on the values of peace, equality and social justice.
-It opened as a museum in 1918 and was designated a National Historic Site in 1990 because of its historic and architectural significance.
-Acquisition and preservation of the Temple, by the York Pioneers in 1917, was one of Canada's first examples of historic preservation.
+The Sharon Temple was constructed by the Children of Peace - an Upper Canada Quaker sect - from 1825 - 1831.
+The Temple is an architectural symbol of their vision of a society based on the values of peace, equality, and social justice.
+It opened as a museum in 1918 and was designated a National Historic Site in 1990 due to its historical and architectural significance.
+The acquisition and restoration of the Temple by the York Pioneers and Historical Society in 1917 was one of Canada's first examples of historic preservation.

-Under the leadership of David Willson, the Children of Peace established a co-operative economy, founding Ontario's first credit union and a land-sharing system that helped make Hope (now Sharon) one of the most prosperous farming communities of the time.
-They established the first co-operative – the Farmers Storehouse marketing produce and lending money to local farmers.
+Under the leadership of David Willson, the Children of Peace established a cooperative economy, founding Ontario's first credit union and a land-sharing system that helped make Hope (now Sharon) one of the most prosperous farming communities of their time.
+They helped to establish the first farmers' cooperative - the Farmers' Storehouse - which collectively marketed wheat and lent money to local farmers in need.
 Caring and charitable, they also built the province's first homeless shelter.

-The Children of Peace cultivated music wholeheartedly both in and outside of the Temple recognizing its education and community-building value.
-They created the first civilian band in Canada and built the first organ in Ontario.
+The Children of Peace cultivated music wholeheartedly both inside and outside of the Temple, recognizing its educational and community-building value.
+They created the first civilian band in Canada and housed many of Ontario's earliest organs.

-Although they never numbered more than 350 members, Reform politician and Rebellion leader William Lyon Mackenzie noted “they afford ample proofs, both in their village and in their chapels, that comparatively, great achievements may be accomplished by a few when united in their efforts and persevering in their habits."
+Although they never numbered more than 350 members, Reform politician and Rebellion leader William Lyon Mackenzie once noted: "They afford ample proofs, both in their village and in their chapels, that comparatively, great achievements may be accomplished by a few when united in their efforts and persevering in their habits."

 The Sharon Temple is now operated as a Museum by the Sharon Temple